MattHalloran/StartupFromScratch/docs/dev.md

 USE_DOCKER=false bash scripts/develop.sh
 ```

-- Links the appropriate Prisma schema (`.env-dev` vs `.env-prod`).
+- Links the appropriate Prisma schema (SQLite by default).
-- Launches TypeScript watchers for:
+- Launches the same TypeScript dev servers for server, jobs, and UI.
-  - `yarn workspace @startupfromscratch/server dev`  – **SSR-enabled Express server** at `http://localhost:4000` that renders React on the server and hydrates on the client
-  - `yarn workspace @startupfromscratch/jobs dev`
-  - `yarn workspace @startupfromscratch/ui dev`

 ## SSR Development